 Learn about colors with this adorable free The Day the Crayons Quit lapbook!
 This activity is simple, engaging, and hands-on.

-Free The Day The Crayons Quit LapbookDisclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+Free The Day The Crayons Quit LapbookDisclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 The Day the Crayons Quit by Drew Daywalt is such a cute story about a group of crayons who one day decide to quit!
 Each crayon writes a letter to their owner, Duncan, explaining why they quit.
 Some crayons feel overworked, some feel neglected.
 The story is creative and entertaining.
 It has limitless opportunities for sparking imagination.